ThijnK/discord-bot-template-ts/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 Try to make sure the code is formatted correctly, as specified in the [Code style](#code-style) section.
 A GitHub Action will automatically check this for you when you open a pull request.
-You can make sure that everything is formatted correctly by running the `npm run format` command.
+You can make sure that everything is formatted correctly by running the `deno task fmt` command.

 Please make sure to use [semantic commit messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) to keep the commit history clean and readable.